SachinVarghese/telma/README.md

 toolkit2 = ToolKit(tools=[tool2, tool3, tool4])
 ```

 Logically a language model should have difficulty choosing between tools in Toolkit 1 compared to Toolkit 2 due to the similarity of tools available and hence would be less efficient in choosing the right tool for a job.
-Now lets evaluate them.
+Now let's evaluate them.

 ## Toolkit Evaluation and Comparison

 ### Define/Design Evaluation Heuristic

-For this example we utilise the out of the box semantic similary evaluator to score a toolkit.
+For this example, we utilize the out-of-the-box semantic similarity evaluator to score a toolkit.
 The idea here is that the variety in tool definitions makes the job of the language model easier to choose between the tools for different purposes.

 The `Evaluator` class in TELMA can be extended to create custom evaluation heuristics.